 Motocross 3 Step Braking Techniques!

-In motocross your ability to stop or slow down is directly related to your ability to maintain speed.
+Your motocross braking skills are your right-a-way to speed!
+Your ability to stop or slow down is directly related to your ability to maintain speed through corners.

 Good braking techniques are largely overlooked by most C riders and many B riders.

-But braking control is just as important as clutch and throttle control.
+But motocross braking skills are just as important as clutch and throttle skills.

 Both front and rear brakes are equally important but this riding tip is just going to cover the Motocross 3 Step Braking Techniques which use the rear brake.